 When your child has cancer, you want to do whatever it takes to help him get better.
-Sometimes that means taking him to a treatment center that’s far from home.
+Sometimes that means taking them to a treatment center that’s far from home.

 If you and your child need to travel for his treatment, there will be some extra questions and logistics to juggle.
 Where will you live?
 How will you cover the cost of staying somewhere else?
 You might be concerned about other practical matters, too, like getting from the airport to the cancer treatment center.

 But you don’t have to do it alone.
 There are lots of great resources available for the families of children who are getting cancer treatment.
 They can help you sort out the details so you can focus on your child.

 Finding a Place to Stay

 If you’re deciding between treatment centers or have already chosen one for your child, talk to his care team about housing options that may be available to you.
 Some resources include:

 The Ronald McDonald House.
 Most major pediatric cancer centers have a Ronald McDonald House nearby.
 They provide free or low-cost housing for the parents and siblings of kids who are getting treatment.
 These centers, which also provide meals, are available to any family, no matter your income.